Ablativo/Documents/Evaluation.md

 * ✅ Completed
 ##### Metrics description
 * **Accessibility**: indicates the ability of the technology to be exploited by the user.
-* **Complexity**: complexity can be attributed to hardware, software needed for the system
 * **Robustness**: the system's ability to resist interference and noise from nearby sensors
 * **Scalability**: the scalability of a system ensures its normal operation even when the sphere of the application becomes larger.
 * **Cost**: the cost of a system like this can depend on several factors.
 The most important ones include money, time, space, weight, and energy.
 The time factor is linked to installation and maintenance times.